An Interview with Don Oehlecker

 You can interact with your fellow students through e-mail and through the discussion boards where you can respond to your classmates’ postings.
 One of the sacrifices you make when you enroll in an online degree program is that you aren’t enrolled with students who live in your area.
 For this reason, it is difficult to develop friendships or organize study groups with your fellow students.

-What personality traits do you think would help a student to succeed in a forensic science program and what traits would hinder success?
+What personality traits do you think would help a student to succeed in this program and what traits would hinder success?

-The personality traits that will help a student succeed in a forensic science program are discipline and being organized.
+The personality traits that will help a student succeed are self discipline and being organized.
 For example, students might have 3 classes with the same deadline for papers and projects, and they have to organize their schedule so that they have time to do the work for all 3 classes.
 Students then need to be disciplined enough to actually do the work.

-I think that the personality trait that would really hinder someone’s success in a forensic science program is immaturity.
+I think that the personality trait that would really hinder someone’s success in this program is immaturity.
 If a student is not mature enough to make and keep a schedule, they will have trouble staying on top of their coursework.
 And once they fall behind, it is next to impossible to catch up.